 4. Zaru Soba

-Where there’s zaru udon, there’s also zaru soba, and honestly, I prefer soba over udon when it comes to cold preparations.
+Where there’s zaru udon, you’ll always find this cold soba noodle recipe-and honestly, I prefer the nutty flavor of soba over udon for refreshing cold preparations.

 The nutty, earthy flavor of buckwheat noodles somehow feels more refreshing and sophisticated in summer heat.